CE Compliance Certification

 Step 1: Identify the applicable Directive(s)

 The first step is to identify whether your product can be CE marked or not.
-Not all products are required to be CE Marked, only the products that fall within the scope of at least one of the CE Marking Directives.
+Not all products are required to be CE Marked; only the products that fall within the scope of at least one of the CE Marking Directives.
 There are more than 20 product Directives & Regulations covering a range of products.
-Such products includes (but not limited to) electrical equipment, machines, medical devices, toys, pressure equipment, PPE, wireless devices and construction products.
+Such products include (but are not limited to) electrical equipment, machines, medical devices, toys, pressure equipment, PPE, wireless devices, and construction products.

 Step 2: Identify the applicable requirements of the Directive(s)